Updated Mar 12, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics tracks students’ open‑text feedback on placements, fieldwork and trips in physical geographical sciences, showing how tone varies by mode, age, ethnicity, disability and provider site.
-It enables like‑for‑like comparisons with the wider sector, highlights where logistics, assessment clarity or support are driving sentiment, and produces concise, anonymised summaries for programme teams and field partners.
-You can monitor movement by year and cohort, export insight to share priorities across your school, and evidence how changes to timetabling, briefing and supervision improve the student experience.
+Need to know whether fieldwork frustration is coming from planning, assessment, access, or support?
+Student Voice Analytics gives you a faster, evidence-based view without reading every comment manually.
+It tracks students' open-text feedback on placements, fieldwork, and trips in physical geographical sciences, showing how tone varies by mode, age, ethnicity, disability, and provider site.
+You can compare your performance with the wider sector, isolate whether logistics, assessment clarity, or support are driving sentiment, and export concise anonymised summaries for programme teams and field partners.
+Use it to monitor movement by year and cohort, prioritise the fixes that matter most, and show whether changes to timetabling, briefing, and supervision are improving the student experience.

 Request a walkthrough